karankhunt2729/event-monitor/README.md

 - 🧠 **Threat Intelligence**: Integrates with **VirusTotal API** to check suspicious files, IPs, or hashes.
 - 🗂️ **Logging**: Saves all detected events in structured JSON for analysis.

-This tool is designed for **cybersecurity learning, SOC simulations, and research projects**.

 ---

 ## 🚀 Features